Therapeutic Technology

 • Helps with controlling the knee and assisting with foot drop

-• Research has shown it is very effective in improving walking speed and symmetry.
+• Research has proven it is very effective in improving walking speed and symmetry.
 It has reduced the step inequality by 25% during the first walk and continues to show improvement even after six weeks

 • It is effective with MS, CVA, and other conditions where the motor unit is intact